So what is core knowledge? This explanation is from the Core Knowledge Foundation Web Site:

 (Core Knowledge Foundation, 2014)

-Of course that presumes that an education system is about learning “stuff”, as opposed to learning about, how to learn “stuff”.
+Of course, that presumes that an education system is about learning “stuff”, as opposed to learning about how to learn “stuff”.
 Although Core Knowledge looks like it may well contribute to skills (application and enactment of knowledge) I question whether it actually do so.
 Do not get me wrong, I think there are some powerful ideas here but it seems to me that its proponents argue its cause based on three false premises outlined below:

 - The argument from the perspective of cultural capital

 This seems to stem from the belief that knowledge has some intrinsic value as a “thing in itself” distinct from its social purpose, described wrongly in my view as cultural capital.
 In other words, the middle classes have some body of knowledge that is intrinsically valuable, whether it is Dickens, Shakespeare, or whoever.